ErylKenner/ErylKenner.github.io/projects.md

 <hr>

 <h2>Leviathan</h2>
-Virtual reality simulation for the Vive SteamVR System that teaches naval officers to determine ship type and angle using ship lighting.
-Tests their knowledge using a quiz mode implementing a variety of scenarios.
-Written in Unity using C#.
+Virtual reality simulation for the Vive SteamVR System that teaches naval officers to determine ship types and angles using ship lighting.
+In sandbox mode, players can place ships of their choosing, change ship orientation, change the time of day, and change the distance to the ship.
+The goal is for players to learn how different ships look at different angles and at different light levels.
+At night, ships are almost impossible to see directly, so players must use the lights present on the ship to determine its class and orientation quadrant.

+Once a player is ready they can enter quiz mode, which tests their knowledge in a variety of scenarios and in several levels of difficulty.
+The project was written in Unity using C# using the SteamVR tool to help manage Vive communication.
+Unfortunately the code is not allowed to be published publicly, but I have videos of the project in action.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/u38aZBRUzsU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/yzTdZjPLN1Q" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br>